learn-co-curriculum/dsc-gridsearchcv-lab/README.md

 Now that we have our parameter grid set up, we can use `GridSearchCV`.
 Before we do, let's briefly think about the particulars of this model.

-Grid Search works by training a model on the data for each unique combination of parameters, and then returning the parameters of the model that performed best.
-In order to protect us from randomness, it is common to implement K-Fold cross validation during this step.
+Grid Search works by training a model on the data for each unique combination of parameters and then returning the parameters of the model that performed best.
+In order to protect us from randomness, it is common to implement K-Fold cross-validation during this step.
 For this lab, we'll set K = 3, meaning that we'll actually train 3 different models for each unique combination of parameters.

 Given our `param_grid` and the knowledge that we're going to use 3-fold cross-validation, how many different decision trees will `GridSearchCV` have to train in order to try every possible combination and find the best parameter choices?